Jaime Gómez-Hernández

 J. Jaime Gómez-Hernández (born 1960) is a Spanish civil engineer specialized in geostatistics and hydrogeology.
 He is a full professor of hydraulic engineering at the School of Civil Engineering of the Technical University of Valencia.
 He was conferred the William Christian Krumbein Medal in 2020 from the International Association for Mathematical Geosciences.
 He also received the 2020 Prince Sultan bin Abdulaziz International Prize for Water in the field of groundwater.
+In 2026, he got the InterPore Lifetime Achievement Medal.